mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/marathon-parameters/index.md

 This prevents sandboxes associated with consecutively failing tasks from filling up the hard disk on Mesos agents.
 This applies also to tasks that are killed due to failing too many health checks.

 ### cmd
 The command that is executed.
-This value is wrapped by Mesos via `/bin/sh -c ${app.cmd}`.
+This value is wrapped by Mesos using the command, `/bin/sh -c ${app.cmd}`.

 <p class="message--important"><strong>IMPORTANT: </strong>You must specify either <code>cmd</code> or <code>args</code> in all app definitions.
 It is invalid to supply both <code>cmd</code> and <code>args</code> in the same app.</p>